MSU Forestry partnering with Ecotek Labs to promote K-12 science learning

 Ecotek scientists, made up of middle and high school students, explore challenging projects and areas of study, preparing them for college-level advancement and providing a foundation for a rewarding career in the scientific world.

-Dr. Mojgan Nejad, Assistant Professor of Green Bioproducts in the Department of Forestry, hosts Ecotek students in her lab once a month, where lessons are taught by her graduate students.
+Dr. Mojgan Nejad, Associate Professor of Green Bioproducts in the Department of Forestry, hosts Ecotek students in her lab once a month, on Saturdays.
+Dr. Nejad and her graduate students (Christian Henry, Saeid Nikafshar, Kevin Dunne, Mohsen Siahkamari, Sajad Bagheri, Mona Alinejad, Tara Alhoverdi, Manasseh Agbedam, and Enoch Acquah), along with her part-time undergraduate students teach Ecotek students about different sustainable bioproducts.

 MSU Forestry is currently home to three Ecotek alums, with a fourth enrolled for the upcoming Fall 2022 semester.
 Dyllan Nelson, joining the forestry program in the fall, is grateful for her time at Ecotek.